faizela/faizela/README.md

 - 👋 Hi, I’m Feisal Ahmed
 - 👀 I’m interested in Web development.
-- 🌱 I’m currently learning Javascript, Python and c++
+- 🌱 I’m currently learning Full stack development and sometimes cpp in spare time.
 - 💞️ I’m looking to collaborate on Web development projects
-- 📫 How to reach me : email --> feisala132@gmail.com
+- 📫 How to reach me : email --> feisala888@gmail.com

 <!---
 faizela/faizela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.